 - P0299 engine code and check engine light

 While replacing the boost solenoid costs about $50 for the part, it can be a little tricky to DIY since the valve is located on the turbocharger which is buried in the engine bay.
+If you are interested in repairing your 2.0L EcoBoost boost solenoid yourself, check out this video.

-3. EcoBoost Low-Pressure Fuel Pump (LPFP) Failure
+4. Low-Pressure Fuel Pump (LPFP) Failure

-Direct injection fuel systems use two fuel pumps: a high pressure and a low pressure pump.
-Because direct injection systems deliver fuel to the injectors at nearly 30,000psi of pressure, it would be extremely difficult for one pump to grab fuel from the gas tank and send it all the way to the injectors while maintaining these pressure levels.
+Direct injection fuel systems use two fuel pumps: a high-pressure and a low-pressure pump.
+Because direct injection systems deliver fuel to the injectors at nearly 30,000 psi of pressure, it would be extremely difficult for one pump to grab fuel from the gas tank and send it all the way to the injectors while maintaining these pressure levels.

 Therefore, a low-pressure fuel pump is used to relieve the stress and demand on the HPFP.
 The low-pressure pump pulls gas from the gas tank and delivers it to the high-pressure pump.